xlab/pocketsphinx-go/README.md

 ## Contributing

 Feel free to share bugs, especially when method signature doesn't look like expected (`[]` instad of `*`, etc).
 Please also share this project in social networks so more people would know how to use offline voice recognition in their Go apps.
-Follow me at [@xlab_dev](https://twitter.com/xlab_dev).

 ## License